Update: a lot of this information is already outdated (good news!). See my latest update, and my second update.

-have to be that way: D is a plausible candidate for a “better C”.
-I think this is a pretty cool idea, so I’ve
+be that way: D is a plausible candidate for a “better C”.
+I think this is a pretty cool idea, so I’ve been

-an example, I’ll completely remove all references to the D runtime out of some compiled D code so that it can link
+example, I’ll completely remove all references to the D runtime out of some compiled D code so that it can link

 I consider this an experimental hack until there’s more official compiler support.
 I just hope it helps more D

 programmers experiment with the better C concept, so that we can develop an even better better C :)

 Also, the D runtime appears in recurring flamewars about D, so I’ll have to say it: I think the runtime is okay for

 most applications.
 It just might be necessary to remove it when doing certain types of systems programming.
 Even then,

 there are useful compromises between the extremes of “no D runtime” and “full D runtime”.